A View to the Preschoolers World

 Social-Emotional Development

-This area involves the way children interact with other people and how they see themselves.
+This area involves how children interact with other people and how they see themselves.
 This means the ability children have to:

 • Develop friendships.